How to Get an Audio Book Publishing Deal for Indie Authors (some come with advances!)

 3. Write a query or introduction letter

 This is the first and best chance you have to grab the interest of an audio book publisher.
-You should have a hook about your book, a little about you as an author, info about the book sales, awards, and other kudos, and anything else the publisher asks you to supply.
+Here is a quick and dirty tutorial on writing a query:

 4. Consider getting an agent